Lamar John Ryan Cecil

 Lamar John Ryan Cecil (November 2, 1902 – February 14, 1958) was a United States district judge of the United States District Court for the Eastern District of Texas.

 Education and career

 Born in Houston, Texas, Cecil received a Bachelor of Arts degree from Rice Institute (now Rice University) in 1923 and a Bachelor of Laws from the University of Texas School of Law in 1927.
 He was in private practice in Beaumont, Texas from 1927 to 1954.
+Along with his wife Mary Reed Cecil, he became the father of historian Lamar John Ryan Cecil (1932 - 2023), who was the William R. Kenan Jr. Professor of History at Washington and Lee University, and was the author of several books on Imperial Germany including: